Our approach around three pillars

 Through these 3 pillars, we are developing a portfolio of potential therapeutic solutions addressing unmet medical need in inner ear disorders.

 One of our objectives is to restore hearing by developing innovative gene therapies for genetic forms of hearing loss that have been hitherto untreatable.
-Sensorion is developing two products: OTOF-GT targeting Otoferlin deficiency, USHER-GT to address Usher Syndrome Type 1 and GJB2-GT targeting GJB2-related hearing loss.
+Sensorion is developing two products: OTOF-GT targeting Otoferlin deficiency and GJB2-GT targeting GJB2-related hearing loss.

 In May 2019, Sensorion signed a partnership framework agreement with Institut Pasteur on gene therapy programs targeting hearing loss.
 Sensorion is the preferred partner for Institut Pasteur’s research programs in the field of genetic inner ear diseases, with rights to establish research and development collaborations.
-In the first three programs from this collaboration, Sensorion and Institut Pasteur are investigating deafness caused by Otoferlin deficiency and by Usher Syndrome Type 1 and by mutations in the GJB2 gene.
+In the first three programs from this collaboration, Sensorion and Institut Pasteur are investigating deafness caused by Otoferlin deficiency and by mutations in the GJB2 gene.